OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ##### Recommended TLS Settings

 Ensuring proper TLS configuration on the server side is also important.
-SSL is deprecated and should no longer be used.
-TLS v1.2 and v1.3 are considered secure, but many services still allow TLS v1.0 and v1.1 for compatibility with older clients.
+The SSL protocol is deprecated and should no longer be used.
+Also TLS v1.0 and TLS v1.1 have some [known vulnerabilities](https://www.keycdn.com/blog/deprecating-tls-1-0-and-1-1) and are no longer reliable. but many services still allow them for compatibility with older clients.
+While TLS v1.2 and TLS v1.3 are considered the most secure cryptography protocols.
+Starting at Android 10 TLS v1.3 will enable by default for faster and secure communication.
+The major change with TLS v1.3 is that customizing cipher suites is no longer possible and that all of them are enabled when TLS v1.3 is enabled whereas 0-RTT mode isn't supported.

 When both the client and server are controlled by the same organization and used only for communicating with one another, you can increase security by [hardening the configuration](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").